-The five-year survival rate is higher for men diagnosed with early-stage cancer and lower for men with later-stage cancer.
-For men with cancer that has not spread beyond the testicles (Stage 1; see Stages), the survival rate is about 99%.
+The survival rate is higher for men diagnosed with early-stage cancer and lower for men with later-stage cancer.
+For men with cancer that has not spread beyond the testicles (Stage 1; see Stages), the survival rate is 99%.
 For men with cancer that has spread to the lymph nodes in the back of the abdomen, called the retroperitoneal lymph nodes, the survival rate is about 96% but depends on the size of the lymph nodes with cancer.
-For men with cancer that has spread to distant areas outside the testicles, the survival rate is 74%.
+For men with cancer that has spread to distant areas outside the testicles, the survival rate is 73%.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a man how long he will live with testicular cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014 and the NCI Surveillance Epidemiology and End Results (SEER) database (1975-2010).
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015 and the NCI Surveillance Epidemiology and End Results (SEER) database (1975-2011).